calebmallery/RhlI_manuscript_methods/genome_assembly_workflow.md

 	 11 764261 + 0 singletons (0.16%:-nan%)
   	 12 5697922 + 0 with mate mapped to a different chr
 	 13 2424881 + 0 with mate mapped to a different chr (mapQ>=5).
-> In this output, I commonly check line 5 for the percentage of reads mapped and
+> In this output, I commonly check line 1 for the number of QC-passed reads and line 5 for the percentage of reads mapped.

  Index the sorted.bam file for mpileup